 Wonders of the web

 There’s lots to consider when you’re starting the next phase in your career.
-Getting your CV ready and choosing the right school is important, but so is knowing what to expect of your Induction programme.
+Getting your CV ready and choosing the right school is important, and so is knowing what to expect of your Induction programme.
 Forewarned is forearmed, and preparation time will never be wasted.
-In 2021 it can’t be news to anyone, but, as long as you have an internet connection, the world is your oyster.
-There is no problem that you can’t ask Google about, literally thousands of teachers using Twitter every day and there's lots of information for NQTs online.
+It's not news to anyone, but as long as you have an internet connection, the world is your oyster.
+There is no problem that you can’t ask Google about, literally thousands of teachers use Twitter every day and there's lots of information for ECTs online.

 Keep in touch

 If you’ve had a good relationship during your teacher training, it is definitely worth keeping in touch with your faculty network.
 You may have taken part in a structured mentoring programme, and it may be that you could continue that in a more informal way.
 Tutors and mentors are likely to be flattered when you drop them a line, and most people would be happy to help or point you in the direction of the answer to your question.

 Second, and perhaps more importantly, identify your teaching tribe.
 This could be your WhatsApp group from college or handpicked newly qualified teachers at your new school.
 Finding people who are facing the same day to day issues can be (almost literally) a lifesaver!
 Besides, there will be hundreds of things you want to ask and share that will only be truly appreciated by those who have lived through what you’re experiencing.
 Online chatrooms and forums mean that even if your peers can’t help, someone will be able to.
 Don’t be shy – virtual networks work too: TES is worth a try, as is The Guardian.

 Hourglass consultants spend most of their time talking to teachers.
 This gives them a unique insight into what makes ECTs tick, and which placements provide the best start in a teaching career.
 They might not be au fait with the finer points of your subject knowledge – but they’re more than likely to give it a go!